Robsth/starlab_ta/README.md

 2. Clone the repository.
 3. In the project folder, run `docker-compose --env-file env/.env up --build`.

-The application should now be running at http://0.0.0.0:8080/employee.
+The application should now be running at http://0.0.0.0:8080/.

 ### Applying migrations

-To apply migrations, execute the following command in the project folder:
+Apply migrations by running the following command in the project folder:

 `docker-compose exec app alembic upgrade head`

 ### Creating test data